Bee Gul: Career

 Gul then wrote the romance Raqeeb Se, a tale of romance whose consequences are stretched around one's entire life.
 Despite the widespread critical acclaim of the script, the DAWN Images listed the series among the "Toxic love stories" and criticised its portrayal of love and glamorizing unhealthy relationships.
 Nevertheless, Gul was nominated at the 21st Lux Style Awards as a Best Television Writer.

 In 2022, Gul transitioned to the big screen with the release of Intezaar, reuniting with director Sakina Samo after Kaun Qamar Ara.
 The film explores themes of isolation, separation, and mortality through the lens of a fractured family, earning positive reviews from critics.

 Gul's next project was Working Women, broadcast on Green Entertainment in 2023, a story of six women who trying to make it big in a male-dominated society.
 Gul described the story of the series as "open like Lahore’s roads and Lahoris’ hearts.".

 In 2024, Gul's short film Jamun Ka Darakht (The Java Plum Tree) won numerous global accolades, including Best Social Justice Short Film at the World Film Festival in Cannes, Best Human Rights Short Film Prize at the Vancouver International Film Festival, and Outstanding Achievement for Indie Short at the LA Shorts Fest, further solidifying her international acclaim.

 The Pink Shirt, an eight-episode drama series written by Bee Gul and directed by Kashif Nisar, premiered at the SXSW Sydney Film Festival in 2023.
 The series stars Sajal Aly and Wahaj Ali and explores complex modern relationships and emotional transformation.
 It was the only South Asian streaming series selected for the festival’s first edition outside Austin, Texas.

+Aik Aur Pakeezah, 2026, a joint Geo TV and Kashf Foundation venture was written by Bee Gul.